Main office and contact information:

 – more passive – drive on Town-owned roads, stop at Town-owned and operated traffic signal, residue from your yard runs into a storm drain that the Town has built and maintains.

-Further down the spectrum you are
+Further down the spectrum you are aware

 of specific services the Town provides and you seek them out – you obtain a permit to refinish your basement, you purchase a ticket for a concert at the PACE Center, you work out at the Parker Recreation Center, you obtain a business license.
 You can also be aware of certain projects the Town is working on, and have looked at the Town’s website or have visited Let’s Talk Parker.

-means you have taken that next step – you have attended or watched a broadcast a council meeting to learn more about an issue you are interested in, you have logged on to the Town’s
+means you have taken that next step – you have attended or watched a broadcast a council meeting to learn more about an issue you are interested in, you have logged on to the Town’s active development website

 to see what the construction is happening, or you have reviewed project pages on Let’s Talk Parker.